 Funding opportunities from Government Agencies, Foundations & Associations.

 Contributions from partners, stakeholders, and collaborators are often central to the success of a grant application because they can provide the vital expertise, buy-in, and resources needed to effectively execute your project.
-In this session, we will review profiles of key collaborators in the grant development process, looking at what they bring to the table and how you can best draw them into your orbit.
+This session reviews profiles of key collaborators in the grant development process, looking at what they bring to the table and how you can best draw them into your orbit.

 Helping researchers articulate the significance and broader implications of their work, including an overview of research impacts, the importance of dissemination, and methods for communicating impact.
-Specifically, Hanover will cover how publications, presentations, stakeholder engagement, and broad public dissemination should factor into your plans.
+Specifically, Hanover covers how publications, presentations, stakeholder engagement, and broad public dissemination should factor into your plans.

 Integrating Theoretical Frameworks into Grant Proposals - November 2024